danielbodnar/awesome-stars/BY-LANG.md

 ## Go

+- [Laica-Lunasys/awsctx](https://github.com/Laica-Lunasys/awsctx) - Fast-Switch AWS_PROFILE for saml2aws
+- [siglens/siglens](https://github.com/siglens/siglens) - 100x Efficient Log Management than Splunk :rocket: Reduce your observability cost by 90%
+- [DataDog/grimoire](https://github.com/DataDog/grimoire) - Generate datasets of cloud audit logs for common attacks
+- [89luca89/lilipod](https://github.com/89luca89/lilipod) - Lilipod is a simple container manager, able to download, unpack and use OCI images from various container registries.
+- [Vanilla-OS/sdk](https://github.com/Vanilla-OS/sdk) - The Vanilla OS SDK is a collection of libraries and tools that allow developers to create applications for the Vanilla OS platform in a standardized and consistent manner.
+- [Vanilla-OS/Vib](https://github.com/Vanilla-OS/Vib) - Vib (Vanilla Image Builder) is a tool that allow generating Containerfile(s) using a Flatpak-like recipe and syntax.
+- [Containerpak/cpak](https://github.com/Containerpak/cpak) - A fast, decentralized, portable, powerful and low-memory footprint package format for Linux.
 - [winfsp/hubfs](https://github.com/winfsp/hubfs) - File system for GitHub & GitLab
 - [superfly/ltx](https://github.com/superfly/ltx) - Go library for the LTX file format
 - [superfly/litefs-example](https://github.com/superfly/litefs-example) - An example of deploying LiteFS on Fly.io.